jucktion/healthlog/README.md

 ### Drawbacks
 - Data is not encrypted on storage.
 Local SQLite database stores data in json format
 - Currently in beta testing state.
 (Report bugs and UI/UX issues)
-- Some acceptable ranges for some test aren't configurable yet
 - Some (old)keyboards cannot create newline on notes

 ## Screenshots